Schinizer/kshootmaniasdvx/README.md

 ### Video Walkthrough ###
 [![Screenshot](http://schinizer.github.io/kshootmaniasdvx/githubTutorials/VideoWalkthrough.png)](https://www.youtube.com/watch?v=3Sh1gX-e9JE)

-# Contributing to this project #
+# Contributing to this project (Under Edit)#

-There are incomplete charts located in `\incompleteChart` folder.
-They are configured exactly like the `songs` folder of KShootMania.
-In `\incompleteChart\<song name>`, you will find the `.ksm` charts.
-They are fully mapped and in need of a little work to be playable.

-`If you cannot find the diffculty you are looking for, I'm sad to say I don't have the chart yet :(`
+This project has completed all the charts for SDVX and SDVX II.
+Any SDVX III chart is welcome.

 ## Processing the charts##
 1. Fork this repository & create a new branch